Money Market Instruments

 Treasury bills are issued by the federal government and have terms of 28, 91, or 182 days, and are virtually free of credit risk.
 They are the most actively traded money market securities with very low bid/ask spreads due to their liquidity, and they are also exempt from state or municipal taxes.
 Retail investors can buy T-bills directly from the Treasury at https://treasurydirect.gov/.

-The Federal Reserve requires each bank of the Federal Reserve System to maintain a minimum amount of money on deposit at a Federal Reserve bank to insure that the bank has enough reserves to meet customer obligations.
+The Federal Reserve requires each bank of the Federal Reserve System to maintain a minimum of deposits at the Federal Reserve bank to ensure that the bank can meet customer obligations.
 Federal funds (aka Fed funds) is the money that banks deposit at the Federal Reserve to comply with this requirement.
 However, some banks, especially in the large financial centers of major cities like New York, Chicago, and San Francisco, have greater loan requirements than most other banks, and often do not have enough to maintain their reserve requirements.
 So these banks borrow from other banks that have an excess amount of money over the requirement.
 Banks will lend their excess reserves to other banks, or borrow $1 million and up, if they are short, paying the federal funds rate of interest, usually for 1 day, since most of these loans are overnight loans.
-Some banks that are always short on money may borrow for longer terms—from 1 week to 6 months or, in rare cases, longer—from banks that usually have excess reserves.
+Some banks that are always short on money may borrow for longer terms — from 1 week to 6 months or, in rare cases, longer — from banks that usually have excess reserves.
 These longer term Fed funds are called term Fed funds.
-The federal funds rate is extremely volatile, and is regulated by the Federal Reserve to some extent as a means to control the supply and demand of money.
+The federal funds rate is extremely volatile, and is regulated by the Federal Reserve as a means to control the supply and demand of money.

 The London Interbank Offered Rate (LIBOR) Market